Whooping cough (pertussis)

 What is whooping cough?

-Whooping cough is a disease that is triggered by an infection with the Bordetella species of bacteria.
+Whooping cough is a disease that is mainly triggered by an infection with Bordetella pertussis bacteria.
 The medical term pertussis derives from Latin: “tussis” means “cough” and “per” means “very”.
-The English term also indicates the main symptom: severe fits of coughing that are associated with audibly aggravated breathing.
+This refers to the main symptom – violent fits of coughing that are associated with audibly aggravated breathing.

-Whooping cough is a severe illness that occurs especially in infants, children and adolescents.
-But adults are being increasingly affected by it; the progression of the disease is often milder for them.
+Whooping cough is a severe illness that mainly occurs in infants, children and adolescents.
+Adults may also be affected, although the disease is often milder for them.

 The disease can drag on over many weeks or even months.
 Very severe disease progressions may cause death, but whooping cough fatalities are very rare.
 Newborns and infants aged up to six months have an increased risk of a severe disease progression.
-This can involve respiratory arrest and whooping cough should therefore be monitored in hospital as a precaution.
+To enable fast action in the event that breathing should stop, newborn babies and infants with whooping cough should be kept under close monitoring in hospital.

 What are the symptoms of whooping cough?

-In unvaccinated people with an initial infection, the illness typically progresses in three phases.
+In unvaccinated people who contract an infection for the first time, the illness typically progresses in three phases.
 You can find more detailed information about this in the Outlook section.

-At first, flu-like symptoms such as slight coughing, rhinitis, a feeling of weakness and possibly a slight fever occur.
+At first, flu-like symptoms such as slight coughing, rhinitis (sneezing, itchiness and a blocked or running nose), a feeling of weakness and possibly a slight fever occur.

-Typical symptoms of whooping cough include violent coughing fits (paroxysmal coughing), whooping sound when breathing in, tongue extended whilst coughing, face sometimes turning blue, lasting several weeks.
+Typical symptoms of whooping cough include violent coughing fits (paroxysmal coughing), whooping sound when breathing in, tongue extended while coughing, face sometimes turning blue, lasting several weeks.

 What are the causes of whooping cough?

 The main pathogen of whooping cough is the bacterium Bordetella pertussis.
-While an infection with the bacterium Bordetella parapertussis and the bacterium Bordetella holmesii can also lead to an illness, the progression with these is mostly milder and shorter.
+While an infection with the bacterium Bordetella parapertussis and the bacterium Bordetella holmesii can also lead to an illness, the symptoms are mostly milder and don’t last as long.

 The bacteria are transmitted by air, for example when someone is talking, sneezing or coughing.
-This is referred to as a droplet infection, because droplets containing bacteria get onto a person’s mucosa.
+This is referred to as a droplet infection, because droplets containing bacteria find their way to the mucous membrane lining the respiratory tract.
 The bacteria are transmitted very easily.
-The probability that a sick person will infect other people in the immediate vicinity is about 80-90%.
-Whooping cough is thus highly contagious.
+There is a very high likelihood of catching the disease through close contact with someone who is already infected.

 How common is whooping cough?

 Whooping cough is one of the world’s most prevalent infectious diseases in children, but adolescents and adults can also get sick from it.
-10,300 cases of whooping cough were reported in Germany in 2019.
-However, the estimated number of undetected cases is much higher.
+During the COVID-19 pandemic, there was a sharp drop in case numbers in Germany between 2020 and 2022.
+Since the end of 2022, however, the number of whooping cough cases reported has begun to rise again.
+810 cases were reported in 2021.
+This figure rose to 1,741 in 2022.

 Whooping cough occurs year-round, but is somewhat more common in autumn and winter.
-While the vaccination rate is high for infants and small children – it was about 93% for children starting school in 2018 – vaccine protection only lasts for a limited time.
+While the vaccination rate is high for infants and small children – it was about 92 percent for children starting school in 2020 – vaccine protection only lasts for a limited time.
 This means that after both an illness recovery and a vaccination, it is possible to be reinfected and get sick from whooping cough due to decreasing immunity.
+As adults were often vaccinated when they were much younger, their immunity against the disease is reduced.
+The number of adults to catch whooping cough is therefore on the rise.

 How does whooping cough progress?